jamiethompson85/jamiethompson85.github.io/draft/draft.md

 UPTO HERE- INSERT SECTION 6 ON VECTOB DATABASES, EMBEDDINGS ETC TO ACCOMODATE GENAI UPDATES

+### 6. AI & Modern Trends: The "Intelligent" Database
+The Professional Database Engineer exam has fully embraced the intersection of data and Generative AI.
+You are no longer just storing data; you are architecting systems that "understand" it.
+Prior to the exam you want to familiarise yourself with how to turn a standard database into a Vector Store and how to bridge the gap between structured SQL and natural language.

+#### Vector Databases & Embeddings
+To support GenAI, you must understand Vector Embeddings, numerical representations of data (text, images, or audio) that capture semantic meaning.

+- +*pgvector & ScaNN:** In Cloud SQL and AlloyDB, you’ll use the pgvector extension.
+For high-performance requirements, AlloyDB uses the ScaNN (Scalable Nearest Neighbors) index, which is up to 10x faster than standard PostgreSQL indexing for vector searches.
+- **Native Vector Search in Spanner:** Spanner now supports vector types and Approximate Nearest Neighbor (ANN) search natively.
+This allows you to perform semantic searches (e.g., "find products similar to this description") across a globally distributed dataset with millisecond latency.

+#### Natural Language to SQL (NL2SQL)
+One of the most significant shifts is the ability for non-technical users to query databases using everyday language.

+- **AlloyDB AI Natural Language:** This feature (using the alloydb_ai_nl extension) allows you to ask, "What were our top-selling products in London last quarter?"
+AlloyDB then uses Gemini to automatically generate and execute the correct SQL statement.
+- **Gemini in Databases:** Beyond just querying, Gemini helps you as an engineer by suggesting schema optimisations, explaining complex query plans, and even assisting in DMS schema conversions (e.g., automatically rewriting Oracle PL/SQL triggers into PostgreSQL-compatible logic).

+#### Model Integration (Vertex AI)
+The "modern" way to handle AI is to bring the model to the data, not the data to the model.

+- **Direct Model Calling:** You can now call Vertex AI models (like Gemini) directly from a SQL query using functions like ML.PREDICT in Spanner or google_ml.predict_row in AlloyDB.
+- **Operational AI:** This allows for real-time sentiment analysis, translations, or data enrichment as part of a standard INSERT or SELECT statement, without the need for complex external ETL pipelines.

 ## Who is this certification aimed at?
 This is for Database Administrators (DBAs), Data Engineers, and Solutions Architects.
 If you spend your time deciding between PostgreSQL on Cloud SQL vs. AlloyDB, troubleshooting migration parallelism in DMS, tuning Spanner schemas to avoid hotspots, or configuring Bigtable app profiles to manage replication consistency and traffic routing, this is your certification.